socketsupply/sockets.sh/src/docs/guide-apple.md

 - Choose a certificate request you've created 2 steps earlier.
 - Download your certificate and double click to add it to your Keychain.

-When you run `ssc compile --target=ios .` on your project for the first time, you may see the following because you don't have a provisioning profile:
+When you run `ssc build --target=ios .` on your project for the first time, you may see the following because you don't have a provisioning profile:

 ```
-ssc compile --target=ios .
+ssc build --target=ios .
 • provisioning profile not found: /Users/chicoxyzzy/dev/socketsupply/birp/./distribution.mobileprovision.
 Please specify a valid provisioning profile in the ios_provisioning_profile field in your `ssc.config`
 ```